rclone/rclone/docs/content/local.md

 like symlinks under Windows).

 If you supply `--copy-links` or `-L` then rclone will follow the symlink and copy the pointed to file or directory.
+Note that this flag is incompatible with `-links` / `-l`.

 This flag applies to all commands.